shuup/shuup-guide/source/payment-and-shipping.rst

 Weight limits
   Limit availability of the service based on total weight of products.
 Weight-based pricing range
-  Add a cost to the order if it is within a specific weight range
+  Add a cost to the order if it is within a specific weight range.

 .. note::
    If there are multiple valid weight-based pricing ranges for an